niyisurvey/pt-template-aggregator/README.md

     * A direct link to the raw JSON template file URL.
     * A brief reason why you think it's a good addition.

 I'll review suggestions and consider adding them to the `defaultTemplateProviderURLs` in `src/index.js` in future updates!
-This helps keep the default list comprehensive and up-to-date.

 ## 🚀 Deployment & Usage